Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 <div class="info-badge">Returns the queries, if any, set on the coordinator as cluster queries.</div>

 * *Query params*: none;
-* *Response*: a JSON map mirroring what was set by the `POST /dictionaries/queries` call (the keys in the map are pipeline resource names (gazetteer/metadata), the values are the respective queries for each resource);
+* *Response*: a JSON map mirroring what was set by the `POST /dictionaries/queries` call; the keys in the map are pipeline resource names (gazetteer/metadata), the values are the respective queries for each resource;
 * *Status code*: 200 on success.

 ### `POST /dictionaries/queries` <a id="setQueries"/>